marysoniaugokwe/intw-tsks/README.md

 # intw-tsks
-Steps to Finish this tasks
+Steps to Finish these tasks

 # Task 1.
 Create an image with python2, python3, R, install a set of requirements and upload it to docker hub.

-Use the dockerfile which is in repo and create the docker image and push it to docker hub for this requirement command use to create docker image is here
+Use the dockerfile which is in the repo and create the docker image and push it to docker hub for this requirement. command used to create docker image is here

 ```
 $ docker login -u your_dockerhub_username -p your_password  [ I used my username for dockerhub here]